Jennifer Arcuri reveals diary entries about Boris Johnson – follow live

-Boris Johnson news – live: Arcuri reveals diary entries about PM while poll shows sleaze damaging Tories
+Boris Johnson news – live: Arcuri reveals diary about PM while Rayner says he ‘allowed sleaze into politics’

 Follow for live updates